akveo/nebular/docs/articles/security/acl-configuration.md

 ```

 As you can see the configuration is pretty much straightforward, each role can have a list of permissions (view, create, remove) and resources that are allowed for those permissions.
 We can also specify a `*` resource,
-which means that we have a permission against any resource (like moderators can remove both news and comments).
+which means that we have permission against any resource (like moderators can remove both news and comments).
 <hr>

 ## Role Configuration

 So far we told Nebular Security what roles-permissions-resources our application has.
-Now we need to specify how Nebular can determine a role of currently authenticated user.
+Now we need to specify how Nebular can determine the role of the currently authenticated user.
 To do so we need to create a `RoleProvider` with one simple method `getRole`, which returns an `Observable<string>` of a role.
-In a simplest form we can provide this service directly in the main module:
+In the simplest form we can provide this service directly in the main module:

 ```ts